jxcharlie1991/CourseManagementSystem/README.md

 # CourseManagementSystem
 This project is a websit project which is implemented in PHP.
 It has implemented all the functions of a real Course Management System.
 The file "localhost.sql" is my database, before uploading the website to server, you should import the file into your database.
+If you want to run this software on your personal device, you need to change the database setting to your xampp's setting.

 Disadvantages of this website:
 It cannot show the consultation timetable (although UC and DC can allocate the consultation time), it cannot allocate a UC and DC, and so on.